ManuelBerrueta/ManuelBerrueta.github.io/_posts/2021-06-30-CGroup-CPU-Usage_Cap.md

-# Using CGroups to Cap CPU Usage
+# Using Linux CGroups to Cap CPU Usage

 There may come a time in your time where you may want to limit the amount of CPU a process/program uses on a machine for a number of different reasons.
 I found the best way to do it is using CGroups.
 You can dive and get into the weeds of CGroups here: [man cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html).
-As a side note/bonus, containers use CGroups to help provides the container(s) (e.g. Docker/containerd) that isolation.
+As a side note/bonus, containers use CGroups to help provides the container(s) (e.g.
+ Docker/containerd) that isolation.

 For my testing purposes, I wanted to limit the CPU usage to 5%.
 We can do this by using the cpu.cfs_quota_us and cpu.cfgs_period_us properties of the CGroup.
 To provide the correct ratio you just do a bit of basic math to bring you to the target usage percentage.
 What it comes down to here is the following: `cpu.cfs_quota_us / cpu.cfgs_period_us = CPU Usage Percent Cap`.